jonbenronron/ConvolutionalCodes/README.md

   #### Example:

   ```
-  p = F2Polynomial((1,2,3))
+  p = F2Polynomial((1, 2, 3, 4, 5, 6, 7))
   print(str(p))
   ```

   will print out:

-  `1 + D^2`
+  `1 + D^2 + D^4 + D^6`

 ### Functions

 #### polyAdd:

 Function will take two F2Polynomial objects as its parameters.
 Calculates the addition of given polynomials.
-Returns a new instance of F2Polynomial object.
+Returns a new instance of a F2Polynomial object.

 ```
 polyAdd(p1, p2):